Codocyte: Causes

 In patients with obstructive liver disease, lecithin cholesterol acetyltransferase activity is depressed, which increases the cholesterol-to-phospholipid ratio and produces an absolute increase in the surface area of the red cell membrane.
 In contrast, membrane excess is only relative in patients with iron-deficiency anemia and thalassemia because of the reduced quantity of intracellular hemoglobin.
 When a cell membrane collapses it becomes static and stops pulsating.
-Target cell formation decreases the amount of oxygen that is circulated through the blood and unable to deliver it to all areas of the body.
+Target cell formation decreases the amount of oxygen that is circulated through the blood and delivered to all areas of the body.

 Symptoms

 Elevations in target cells are the result of a shift in the exchange equilibrium between the red blood cells and the cholesterol.
-Also the surface membrane to volume ratio is increased.
+Also, the surface membrane to volume ratio is increased.
 Target cells are more resistant to osmotic lysis, which is mostly seen in dogs.
 Hypochromic cells in iron deficiency anemias also can show a target appearance.
 Target cells are abnormally resistant to saline.